 “We have proper systems and processes in place to deal with such scenarios and are adequately equipped to tackle any such challenges.
 We will continue innovating to cater to our consumers.”

-Global Managing Director told PTI, “We have devised strategies and plan to aid manufacturing, supply chain agility and inventory replenishment during times of sudden disruptions.”
+CG Corp Global Managing Director Varun Chaudhary told PTI, “We have devised strategies and plan to aid manufacturing, supply chain agility and inventory replenishment during times of sudden disruptions.”

-On the distribution side, of said online sales are expected to pick up after tapering off in the last two quarters of the previous fiscal.
+On the distribution side, Mayank Shah of Parle Products said online sales are expected to pick up after tapering off in the last two quarters of the previous fiscal.

 “There was some sluggishness after growing around 3x during the first six months of last (fiscal) year.
 In the two quarters, there was still growth in e-commerce but there was certain tapering which was happening.
 Now this will pick up again,” he told PTI.